Best prices Special offers for members of the PWE book club The cheapest delivery

 ORCID: 0000-0001-6313-7387

-Associate professor at the Labour Law Department at the Faculty of Law and Administration of the University of Lodz (Poland).
-Team Coordinator – AI Work Team – The research team for conducting studies on the consequences of the development of artificial intelligence for the labour market, labour law and social insurance.
-Director of the Postgraduate Studies on Personal Data Protection at the University of Lodz.
-Author and coauthor of numerous publications in the field of labour law, including 4 books and many scientific articles.
+PhD, professor at the University of Łódź, works at the Department of Labor Law, Social Insurance, and Social Policy at the Faculty of Law and Administration of the University of Łódź.
+Coordinator of AI Work Team – a research team conducting research on the impact of artificial intelligence on the work environment, head of the Doctoral College of the Faculty of Law and Administration at the University of Łódź and Postgraduate Studies in Personal Data Protection at the University of Łódź.
+Author and co-author of numerous scientific publications in the field of labor law and civil service law.

 DOI: 10.33226/0032-6186.2023.8.3